Jesso4906/elf-printer/README.md

 # About
-This is a CLI tool that prints information about ELF files.
-For certain fields, it will display the raw value aswell as what it actually means.
+ELF Analyzer is a CLI tool that prints information about ELF files.
+For certain fields, it will display the raw value and what it actually means.

 ![screen shot of elfa](./screenshot.png)